-- 5.1.50 The size of the District's rural settlements, and the level of services and facilities in them varies considerably.
-Similarly, their ability to accommodate growth in keeping with their character and form varies. - 5.1.51 The Bassetlaw Rural Settlement Study, 202017 finds that the Large Rural Settlements Blyth, Carlton in Lindrick and Costhorpe, Langold/Hodsock, Misterton and Tuxford are the most sustainable due to them having the largest populations, a range of employment, shops and services and having more frequent and commercially viable public transport services to nearby larger towns and cities.
-All also act as service centres for the surrounding rural area. - 5.1.52 It is expected that the Large Rural Settlements will deliver about 1496 dwellings over the plan period.
+- 5.1.53 The size of the District's rural settlements, and the level of services and facilities in them varies considerably.
+Similarly, their ability to accommodate growth in keeping with their character and form varies. - 5.1.54 The Bassetlaw Rural Settlement Study Update, 202217 finds that the Large Rural Settlements Blyth, Carlton in Lindrick and Costhorpe, Langold/Hodsock, Misterton and Tuxford are the most sustainable due to them having the largest populations, a range of employment, shops and services and having more frequent and commercially viable public transport services to nearby larger towns and cities.
+All also act as service centres for the surrounding rural area. - 5.1.55 It is expected that the Large Rural Settlements will deliver about 1,535 dwellings over the plan period.
 This will largely come from existing planning permissions and allocations in neighbourhood plans.
-There will be no new allocations except for the site proposed at Ollerton Road, Tuxford for 75 dwellings which will contribute to the housing requirement of Tuxford.
+There will be no new Local Plan allocations except for the site proposed at Ollerton Road, Tuxford for 75 dwellings which will contribute to the housing requirement of Tuxford.
 Providing for housing development in this tier of the hierarchy will help maintain rural vitality by allowing these settlements to grow to support existing facilities and provide a focal point for use by residents of surrounding settlements.
-During 2018-2021, 111 dwellings were delivered in the Large Rural Settlements. - 5.1.53 The spatial strategy identifies that growth in the Large Rural Settlements should not exceed the number of dwellings in these settlements by more than 20%, to ensure that they retain their identity and distinctiveness, and so that development is in keeping with their size, the level of services and infrastructure capacity.
+During 2020-2022, 198 dwellings were delivered in the Large Rural Settlements. - 5.1.56 The spatial strategy, together with Policy ST2, identifies that growth in the Large Rural Settlements should not exceed the number of dwellings in these settlements by more than 20%, to ensure that they retain their identity and distinctiveness, and so that development is in keeping with their size, the level of services and infrastructure capacity.